dschlyter/dotfiles/wiki/bq.md

 ## Danger: WHERE

 Be careful so you don't remove result from the window using WHERE, since it runs before the window.

+# Wildcards

+Combining string comparisons and table suffix allows for precise table selection of date-suffixed tables.

+    SELECT ...
+    FROM `project.dataset.table_2021*`
+    WHERE _TABLE_SUFFIX > '0325' AND _TABLE_SUFFIX < '0513'

 # Partitions